MexMerchant/Zencart/README.md

 TEXT NULL, ADD COLUMN `cardstream_lastAction` VARCHAR(32) NULL
 ```

-3. Mouseover the Modules link in the top menu and click 'Payment'.
+3. Mouseover the "Modules" link in the top menu and click 'Payment'.
 Next, click the circle for CardStream Form and finally click 'install' on the right side of the screen
 4. Follow the instructions that appear, and enter all the necessary details, such as the Merchant ID and signature.
 Click 'update', and Cardstream is now integrated with your shopping cart

 If you would like to make edits to the Cardstream Integration such as updating the Merchant ID, hover over the modules drop down menu and click payments.
 Click on 'Cardstream Integration' in the list that appears, and click on 'edit' on the right hand side.